 Step 1 - Press the Hem

-Press the hem according to your pattern instructions.
+Press the hem on the inside of the garment according to your pattern instructions.
 Catch stitch is normally done on a wide hem.
-For my sample, I pressed up the raw edge by 1/2 inch (12mm) and then pressed the hem up 1 inch (2.5) again.
+For my sample, I pressed up the raw edge by ½ inch (12mm) and then pressed the hem up 1 inch (2.5) again.

 For really bulky hems such as those found in a thick wool skirt, you may only be able to fold the hem once.
-You can serger the edge instead or add a piece of bias over the raw edge.
+You can serger the edge to stop fraying or add a piece of bias over the raw edge.
+An overcast stitch could also be used as an edge finish.

 If your pattern has a narrow hem, adjust the seam allowance to change it to a wide hem.